jsdp: a Java Stochastic DP Library: Stochastic Dynamic Programming in Java

 \section{Stochastic Dynamic Programming in Java}

-In this section, we illustrate how to implement a forward recursion algorithm in Java by relying on modelling constructs introduced in Java 8, which we illustrated in the previous section.
-The reader should note that the discussion in this section does not rely on the \texttt{jsdp} library; conversely, the aim here is to illustrate core modelling constructs and abstractions which \texttt{jsdp} is built upon.
+In this section, we illustrate how to implement a forward recursion algorithm by relying on modelling constructs introduced in Java 8 and illustrated in the previous section.
+The discussion in this section does not rely on the \texttt{jsdp} library; conversely, the aim here is to illustrate core modelling constructs and abstractions which \texttt{jsdp} is built upon.

-To illustrate the concepts we are about to introduce, we will rely once more upon the motivating example previously introduced: the stochastic inventory control problem.
+To illustrate the concepts we are about to introduce, we will rely once more on the motivating stochastic inventory control problem previously introduced.
 To implement our forward recursion algorithm, we will rely on the following libraries.

-In file \texttt{InventoryControl.java}, we create the following class , which will contain our code.
+File \texttt{InventoryControl.java} embeds the following class, which will contain our code.

 Member variables \texttt{planningHorizon} denotes the number of periods in the planning horizon, while \texttt{pmf} is a two dimensional array that records a given probability mass function describing random demand in each period.